Polynomial Constraints for Robustness Analysis of Nonlinear Systems: INTRODUCTION

 \section{INTRODUCTION}

-A classic problem in nonlinear control is the problem of absolute stability: analyzing stability of a feedback loop of a linear time-invariant (LTI) system and a nonlinearity~\cite{sastry_nonlinear_1999}.
+\IEEEPARstart{A} classic problem in nonlinear control is the problem of absolute stability: analyzing stability of a feedback loop of a linear time-invariant (LTI) system and a nonlinearity~\cite{KOKOTOVIC2001637}.
 The traditional problem considers conditions under which stability can be guaranteed for any memoryless sector-bounded nonlinearity.
 Integral quadratic constraints (IQCs) are a widely used tool that generalizes this type of analysis to many classes of nonlinearities and uncertainties~ \cite{megretskiSystemAnalysisIntegral1997}, offering computationally tractable analysis methods.
-Libraries of IQCs are available for various classes of nonlinearities, such as sector-bounded or slope-restricted nonlinearities, and may be applied depending on the particular nonlinearities of a system.
-Tight bounds of nonlinearities, and therefore a tight characterization of the nonlinear system, lead to improved performance certificates, such as larger inner estimates of a region of attraction (ROA) or smaller \(L_2\)-gain bounds.
+Libraries of IQCs are available for various classes of nonlinearities, such as sector-bounded and slope-restricted nonlinearities.

-IQC analysis has been extended from a nominal linear system to a nominal polynomial system using sum-of-squares (SOS) programming.
-SOS programming enables optimization with constraints that are sufficient conditions for polynomial nonnegativity, making SOS programming a useful computational tool in the analysis of polynomial dynamical systems~\cite{papachristodoulou_tutorial_2005}.
-IQCs have been used to characterize the non-polynomial parts of non-polynomial systems, using SOS programming for the polynomial parts~\cite{papachristodoulou_tutorial_2005, iannelli_estimating_2018}.
-Quadratic constraints have been extended, taking advantage of the capabilities of SOS programming, to non-homogenous quadratics and sector constraints which do not pass through the origin~\cite{newton_neural_2021}.
-Changes of variables that lift to higher dimensional spaces have been used to apply SOS techniques to large classes of nonlinearities~\cite{papachristodoulou_analysis_2005}.

 Despite their utility, quadratic constraints can result in conservative characterizations of nonlinearities.
 For example, a sector bound poorly captures the asymptotic behavior of a saturating function such as \(\tanh\).
-We propose a generalization of IQCs to higher-order polynomial constraints, enabling tighter characterizations of nonlinearities.
+Tight bounds of nonlinearities, and therefore a tight characterization of the nonlinear system, lead to improved performance certificates, such as larger inner estimates of a region of attraction (ROA) or smaller \(L_2\)-gain bounds.
+Motivated by this, we propose a generalization of IQCs to higher-order polynomial constraints, enabling tighter characterizations of nonlinearities.
 We present definitions of polynomial constraints, a numerical method to directly synthesize a class of polynomial constraints, and establish results on deriving them through polynomial transformation of IQCs.
-Finally, we demonstrate the utility of polynomial constraints by verifying inner estimates of the regions of attraction for two systems where sector constraints result in conservative ROAs.
+Finally, using sum-of-squares (SOS) programming, we demonstrate the utility of polynomial constraints by verifying inner estimates of the regions of attraction for two systems where sector constraints result in conservative ROAs.